 Two ureteric buds:

-The reason for a complete ureteral duplication are two ureteric buds on the mesonephric duct (Wolffian duct).
-Two ureteric buds result in two separate ureters and a duplex kidney in a common renal capsula.
+Two ureteric buds on the mesonephric duct (Wolffian duct) result in two separate ureters and a duplex kidney in a common renal capsula.
 The ureteric buds rotate by 180 degrees while being incorporated into the urogenital sinus: the latero-cranial orifice drains the lower pole of the kidney, and the medio-caudal orifice drains the upper pole of the kidney.
 This relation is called Weigert-Meyer rule.

 Division of the ureteric bud: